 On the Upper West Side since 1983, Cafe Luxembourg is a posh French restaurant which is usually packed to the brim, oftentimes with celebrity patrons.
 So make a reservation!
 They are known for their shoe string frites which can come with our without parm (get the parm) and served with mayo.
 The steak frites entrée is also amazing!

 Other popular dishes include their tuna burgers, eggs benedict and omelettes.

-Fun fact: This famous cafe was featured in When Harry Met Sally!
+Fun fact: This famous UWS restaurant was featured in When Harry Met Sally!

 Located in the Lucerne Hotel, this bustling French restaurant has tasty food, delicious coffee, a stunning interior and large, wrap-around outdoor eating space.